linode/docs/docs/websites/hosting-a-website.md

 The first thing you'll need to do in MySQL is create a *database*.
 (If you already have a database that you'd like to import, skip to the section [Import a Database](#import-a-database).)

-1. Log in to MySQL by entering the following command and then entering the MySQL root password:
+1. Log in using the MySQL root password:

         mysql -u root -p

-2. Create a database by entering the following command.
-Replace `exampleDB` with your own database name:
+2. Create a database, replacing `exampleDB` with your own database name:

         create database exampleDB;

-3. Create a new user in MySQL and then grant that user permission to access the new database by issuing the following command.
-Replace `example_user` with your username, and `password` with your password:
+3. Create a new user in MySQL and then grant that user permission to access the new database, replacing `example_user` with your username, and `password` with your password:

         grant all on exampleDB.* to 'example_user' identified by 'password';

     {: .note }
     > MySQL usernames and passwords are only used by scripts connecting to the database.
 They do not need to represent actual user accounts on the system.

-4. Tell MySQL to reload the grant tables by issuing the following command:
+4. Tell MySQL to reload the grant tables:

         flush privileges;

-5. Now that you've created the database and granted a user permissions to the database, you can exit MySQL by entering the following command:
+5. Now that you've created the database and granted a user permissions to the database, you can exit MySQL:

         quit